-Business Responsibilities: § 18B-900, § 18B-1003,
+Business Responsibilities: § 18B-900, § 18B-1003

-- Prominently display your ABC permit(s) and the National Human Trafficking Resource awareness sign at your business at all times. - No illegal drugs (any non-prescribed controlled substance) are allowed on the licensed premises. - No alcoholic beverage is allowed, unless you have an appropriate ABC permit. - Permits are not transferable either person-to-person or location-to-location. - Keep your permits active by notifying the Commission of changes in mailing address, trade name, manager name, ownership or if the business no longer in operation. - Customer Conduct: § 18B-1005 Permitted businesses are responsible for monitoring the conduct of customers on their premises to include, parking lots and outdoor service areas.
+• Prominently display your ABC permit(s) and the National Human Trafficking Resource awareness sign at your business at all times.

+- No illegal drugs (any non-prescribed controlled substances) are allowed on the licensed premises. - No alcoholic beverage is allowed, unless you have an appropriate ABC permit.

+• Keep your permits active by notifying the Commission of changes to the mailing address, trade name, manager name, ownership, or if the business is no longer in operation.

+• Customer Conduct: Permittees are responsible for monitoring the conduct of customers on their premises to include, parking lots and outdoor service areas.
 Customers who are fighting, become disorderly, or conducting other unlawful acts may not be allowed to remain on the premises.
-They may be escorted the from premises for any behavior deemed unruly by the employees of the permitted business.
-Failure to supervise is a violation. - Business Records: All permittees are required to maintain alcohol invoices and receipts on the premises for three years and make them readily available for inspection.
+They may be escorted from the premises for any behavior deemed unruly by employees of the permitted business.
+Failure to supervise the business is an ABC violation.

+• Business Records: All permittees are required to maintain alcohol invoices and receipts on the premises for three years and make them readily available for inspection.
 These alcohol invoices and receipts must be kept separate from invoices or receipts for other products and supplies.

-Ensure currency in filing and payment of all applicable tax returns to the State. - Remodeling: If any changes are made to the physical setup of your business, you must submit an updated diagram to the Commission. - Smoking: Smoking is not allowed in enclosed areas of restaurants and bars.
-For more information on the NC Smoke-Free Restaurants and Bar law, visit www.smokefreenc.gov.
+• Remodeling: If any changes are made to the physical location, a form is available for permittees to complete and submit a new diagram.

+• Smoking: Smoking, vaping or hookah is not allowed in enclosed areas of restaurants and bars.
+For more information on the NC Smoke-Free Restaurants and Bar law, visit https://tpc.dph.ncdhhs.gov/smokefreenc/.